 Technology at school - computer labs, Chromebooks - provide opportunities for students who do not have technology available at home.
 Students have regularly scheduled times in the computer labs, computers available in the library, and Chromebooks that are utilized in several classes.
 The library is open before and after school, as well as during the summer, so that students may use available print and media resources.
-A 4:00pm bus provides transportation to students who chose to stay after school for study/learning labs or library work.
 Because so few students live in an area served by a public library, the school library maintains summer hours for student use.